yenierbc/blog/README.md

 blog
 ====

-my first repository and cakephp project
+This is my first repository and cakephp project.
+It is a simple blog for test cakephp framework